Looking for the best weekend getaways from Seattle?

 It’s the perfect blend to enjoy no matter what time of year you decide to visit.
 Just make sure to bring comfortable shoes as you’ll be doing a lot of walking.
-The city is that amazing that you’ll want to explore on foot.
-Also, don’t forget to pack to your passport when driving from Seattle!
+The city is so amazing that you’ll want to explore it on foot.
+Also, don’t forget to pack your passport when driving from Seattle!

 Distance: 180 mi / 2hr 56 min (map)

 Things You Can’t Miss: Washington Park, Pittock Mansion, Forest Park